opensciencegrid/xcache/explanation.md

+# Usage
+`stashcp [-d] [-r] [-h] -s <source> [-l <location to be copied to>]

+	-d: show debugging information
+	-r: recursively copy
+	-h: show this help text

+	--closest: return closest cache location

+	Exit status 4 indicates that at least one file did not successfully copy over.
+	Exit status 1 indicates that the WantsStashCache classad was not present.`

 # Overview of algorithm

 All the functions are defined above everything else, so the code is not simple to read.
 STASHCP itself starts "running" after the comment line `### LOGIC TO RUN STASHCP ###`.